Contextual quilt maker label documentation image

 Intermediate Complexity

 Intricate piecing with numerous small pieces or challenging techniques while still using machine quilting.
-These quilts typically command market-dependent values for a throw size.
+These quilts typically command a value that must be established from current, topic-matched sales for a throw size.

 3. Machine Piecing with Hand Quilting